October 6, 2019

 In other words, this technology can be called the automation of processes when they pass without human intervention.
 Since, again, we are talking about a weak AI that is tailored to individual tasks, the technology for decision-making is perhaps the most understandable in its purpose.
 The authors of the review highlight several applications for using such technologies:

-navigation, e.g. bypassing obstacles, memorising and recording the path travelled, localising yourself in space;
+- navigation, e.g. bypassing obstacles, memorizing and recording the path travelled, localizing yourself in space;

-learning through demonstrations, when the robot memorises the actions shown visually or mechanically;
+- learning through demonstrations, when the robot memories the actions shown visually or mechanically;

 Of course, such technologies must be applied together with others: independent navigation together with computer vision, and emotions together with speech analytics.